JesperGlas/pycompressor/README.md

 # PyCompressor

 ## Description
-A project in learning file compression using Python3.
+A project for learning file compression using Python3.